cpdef/marssurvive_mod/readme.txt

 Licenses: code and media CC0
-AiTechEye logo (marssurvive_ateore.png): CC BY-SA 3.0

-Created by: AiTechEye + juli
+Created by: UjEdwin + juli
-Version: 7.1

 Mars survive

 the title says all